 Judith has worked on arbitrations in a variety of contexts and industries.
 These include oil and gas, renewable energy, transport and aviation, maritime and fisheries, telecommunications and satellites, mining, agriculture, manufacturing, pharmaceuticals, banking, insurance, construction, labour and worker safety, sports, and the international sale of goods.

 Judith has shared her expertise through presentations and publications on diverse issues in dispute resolution, including arbitral procedure, investment arbitration, public international law, contracts, ethics, climate law, and business and human rights.

 A national of Australia and Ireland, Judith obtained her Master of Laws from New York University (on a Hauser Global Scholarship and Fulbright Award) and a combined Bachelor of Arts (with French Major) and Bachelor of Laws (with University Medal) from the University of New South Wales in Australia.
+At the 2020 Australian ADR Awards, Judith won "Arbitrator of the Year".
 Who’s Who Legal identifies Judith as a leader in International Arbitration, and has noted her reputation for being “very smart, extremely well organised” and having “excellent judgement”.